Sources of Healthy Foods

 - Wasatch Community Gardens has classes, workshops, and and activities for kids.

-In the state of Utah there are several community gardens dedicated to growing local, healthy food to become more self-reliant and sustainable.
+If you live where you don't have space for a garden a community garden might be a good fit.
+In Utah there are several community gardens dedicated to growing local, healthy food to help you become more healthy and self-reliant.
 One such garden is the Wasatch Community Gardens, which includes 8 community gardens throughout Salt Lake County.

-Community gardens are collaborative projects created by members of a community in which participants share the maintenance and products of the garden.
-People who participate in a community garden benefit from improved access to fresh fruits and vegetables and their benefits.
+Community gardens are collaborative projects created by members of a community where participants share the maintenance and production of the garden.
+People who participate in a community garden benefit from improved access to fresh fruits and vegetables.
 Other benefits include increased physical activity, improved mental and social health, the enjoyment of nature, and community cohesion.

 Find 10 simple tips for starting a community garden as well as 10 necessary tools to get you started from The American Community Gardening Association.